bUnit-dev/bUnit/docs/site/docs/test-doubles/faking-auth.md

 ## Setting Authenticating, Authenticated and Authorized States

 The examples in the following sections will use the `<UserInfo>` component listed below.
-This uses an injected `AuthenticationStateProvider`, the `<CascadingAuthenticationState>`, and `<AuthorizeView>` components to show the user name when a user is authenticated.
+This uses an injected `AuthenticationStateProvider` service  and `<CascadingAuthenticationState>` and `<AuthorizeView>` components to show the user name when a user is authenticated.
 It also shows the authorization state when the authenticated user is authorized.

 [!code-razor[UserInfo.razor](../../../samples/components/UserInfo.razor)]